Welcome To The Family!

 -If the DJ will have lights pointed at the dance floor throughout the night, ask them to keep them off or white during the first dances.
 Red and green dots on your wedding dress in first dance photos can be very distracting!

--During your first dance(s), try not to wrap both arms around the other persons neck.
+-During your first dance(s), try not to wrap both arms around the other person's neck.
 Wrap one arm but hold hands with the other arm, that way both of your arms aren't blocking your face during such an emotional part of the day!

--A couple tips reguarding toasts.
+-A couple tips regarding toasts.
 I've seen it done every way possible, before dinner, during dinner and after dinner.
 I will always recommend before or during dinner.
-Afterwards, people have started conversations and moving around the receiption venue.
+Afterwards, people have started conversations and moving around the reception venue.
 It becomes very hard to get their attention again and have everyone stay quiet.
 Also - make sure you ask the DJ to bring a wireless microphone so no one has to stand behind the DJ table to say their toast.